ngtquynh/PhoneAuthentication/README.md

 ## Approach:

-My approach is to connect the React front-end with the Express back-end to process the phone number data.
-For this problem, I was not able to add the Firebase database, so I create a database named `users` in the back-end URL server.
+My approach is to connect both the front-end and the back-end by using Google FireBase.
+Since I was not able to add the Firebase database by the deadline, I created a database named `users` in the back-end URL server instead.

 ## Available Scripts